Dodoma: 20th century

+21st century

+However, it was not until 2006 that the Chinese government delivered a finished parliament building in Dodoma.
+The final location of the parliament was not in its original intended location in the master plan, with that location now being developed as a site for a university.

 As much of the initial design never came to fruition over the past 40 years, government offices and embassies have resisted moving offices to Dodoma.
 As a result, many government offices remain in Dar es Salaam, which remains the commercial and the de facto capital of Tanzania.

-Dodoma was envisaged as a nation-building project to cement a newly post-colonial independence identity and direction in Tanzania, and is similar to projects in Nigeria (Abuja), Côte d’Ivoire (Yamoussoukro), Botswana (Gaborone), Malawi (Lilongwe) and Mauritania (Nouakchott).
+Dodoma was envisaged as a nation-building project to cement a newly post-colonial independence identity and direction in Tanzania, and is similar to projects in Nigeria (Abuja), Côte d'Ivoire (Yamoussoukro), Botswana (Gaborone), Malawi (Lilongwe) and Mauritania (Nouakchott).

 Demographics

 Out of the total population, 199,487 people (48.5 percent) are male while 211,469 people (51.5 percent) are female.
 The average household size is 4.4 people.
 The Roman Catholic Church reports that 19.2% of the population are Roman Catholics.
 Dodoma is populated by different ethnic groups because it is a government administrative centre, although the indigenous ethnic groups are the Gogo, Rangi, and Sandawe.
 There are also small Indian minorities.

+The population count as of 2022 was recorded as 3,085,625 in Dodoma region of 41,311 km2, while Dodoma city increased from 410,956 in 2012 to 765,179 in 2022, covering 2,607 km2, or annual rate of 6.4% in ten years.